Secure IP Address Allocation at Cloud Scale: Modeling the IP Address Pool

 where the Fourier amplitudes ($a_i$) and phases ($\phi_i$) are randomly sampled from the range $[0,1]$.
 This series has an expected range of $[-0.5,0.5]$, spanning from $S_{min}$ to $S_{max}$ throughout a simulated day.
 The tenant then allocates or releases IP addresses to respond to this change in compute needs~\cite{herbst2013elasticity}.
 In keeping with the behavior of a major cloud provider~\cite{aws_autoscale_termination}, IP addresses allocated under autoscale behavior are selected at random for release when a tenant scales down infrastructure.

-Modeling autoscaling behavior as a Fourier series creates traces of tenant allocation that are individually realistic (see \autoref{fig:fourier_autoscale}).
-However, on its own it fails to account for the fact that IP allocations in a given cloud provider region would likely be correlated (due to the local geographies served by that region~\cite{he2013next}).
+Modeling autoscaling behavior as a Fourier series creates traces of tenant allocation that are sufficiently realistic to simulate allocation policies.
+However, on its own, it fails to account for the fact that IP allocations in a given cloud provider region would likely be correlated (due to the local geographies served by that region~\cite{he2013next}).
 We account for this by biasing the sampling of the lowest-frequency phase of the Fourier series ($\phi_1$): enforcing that $\phi_1 < 0.5$, for instance, will roughly align peak loads to one half of the day.
 Moreover, tenants may have multiple workloads deployed under the same account that exhibit a hybrid of the above and other behaviors.
-While evaluation of these hybrid allocation behaviors is beyond the scope of this work, we note that \toolname can also be extended to support other models (or distributions) of tenant behavior, as well as real-world allocation traces (\autoref{sec:technique_eval:real}).
+While evaluation of these hybrid allocation behaviors is beyond the scope of this work, we note that \toolname can also be extended to support other models (or distributions) of tenant behavior, as well as real-world allocation traces.
+Analysis on real allocations (\autoref{sec:technique_eval:real}) further support findings based on Fourier-distributed allocations, though effectiveness could vary on other workloads.